 A system is made up of a few tools, including, but not limited to:

-● Your CRM (like HoneyBook)
+● Your CRM or client workflow automation software (like HoneyBook)

 ● Social media scheduler(s) (CoSchedule, Later, Planoly, Tailwind)